alperen0420/mlflows/README.md

 # Student Performance Regression Project

-This project trains a regression model on the UCI student performance dataset, logs experiments to MLflow and stores metadata in SQLite.
+This project trains a regression model on the UCI student performance dataset, logs experiments to MLflow and stores both experiment metadata *and the exact train/test rows* inside SQLite.
 Two entrypoints are provided:

 - `main.py`: trains a model with predefined hyperparameters, logs results to MLflow, and records metadata in `experiments.db`.
 - `retrain.py`: reloads the latest (or specified) experiment configuration from SQLite and re-runs training, logging a new MLflow run.

-Artifacts such as diagnostic plots and prediction tables are uploaded to MLflow under the `analysis/` artifact folder.
+Artifacts such as diagnostic plots, prediction tables, and feature importance CSVs are uploaded to MLflow under the `analysis/` artifact folder, while the underlying dataset rows used for each split are mirrored in the `dataset_snapshots` table of `experiments.db`.

 ## Jenkins Integration